YazRaso/polymarket_historical_orderbook_reconstruction/README.md

 # Informed Market Research

-Pipeline to build filtered datasets from historical hourly Polymarket CLOB snapshots on pmxt.
+Pipeline to build filtered datasets from historical hourly Polymarket CLOB snapshots on pmxt with open interest calculated from onchain activity.

 ## Quick Start